 The audiobook is read by beloved narrator Julia Whelan, known for injecting emotion and suspense into her readings, and I very highly recommend that format.

-Best for fans of emotional, decades long friendship stories
+Best for fans of fables and holiday stories

 Best for fans of emotional historical fiction like that of Chantel Cleeton